mzimmer77/CircuitPython/README.md

 https://www.tinkercad.com/things/l74pWa2Bojx-brave-turing/editel?tenant=circuits

 ### Reflection
 I got some help from Mr H in order to learn python and vscode.
+I also forgot to have the library and you should remember to insert the library for neopixel.